 Source: Iowa State University Extension Article. crops.extension.iastate.edu

-By Erin W. Hodgson, Integrated Crop Management News, and Iowa State University Extension and Outreach
+By Erin Hodgson, Integrated Crop Management News, and Iowa State University Extension and Outreach

 Seedcorn maggots overwinter in Iowa as a pupa in the soil.
 Adult flies emerge and mate in April and May, and females lay eggs in soil.
 Maggot densities will be higher in soils with high organic matter.
 Land that is heavily manured may be especially attractive to early-laying females.
 Recent soil tillage, regardless of residue type, is attractive to egg-laying females.
 This fly species has a lower developmental threshold of 39°F and upper threshold of 84°F. Peak adult emergence for the first generation is at 360 accumulated degree days.
 There are 4-5 generations per year in our area.

 Seedcorn maggots are white, legless and 1/4 inches long with a tapered body (Photo 2).
 The maggots have a black mouth with hook-like mouthparts to feed.
 The pupa is brown and looks like a “wheat seed” (Photo 1).
 The adult fly is grey to brown in color with red eyes.
 Adult seedcorn maggots are 1/20th inches long and look like a small house fly (Photo 3).

 Insecticidal seed treatments are also an option for persistent seedcorn maggot pressure.
 If significant stand loss occurs, replanting the field is an option.
 A replant decision should be based on percent stand loss and cost of additional seed.
-Resources to aid in replant decisions are available at https://store.extension.iastate.edu/Product/Soybean-Replant-Decisions.
+Corn and soybean resources to aid in replant decisions are available at https://store.extension.iastate.edu/Product/Soybean-Replant-Decisions.